 a) P-Early-Media header field with a "sendrecv" value or a "sendonly" value; and

-b) The SDP offer, which is based on the CRS information received from the MRF and includes a=content media-level attribute with a "g.3gpp.crs" value, the media types can be different from the media types required in the SDP answer of previous 18x response from terminating UE.
+b) an SDP offer, which is based on the CRS information received from the MRF and includes an a=content media-level attribute with a "g.3gpp.crs" value.
+The media types can include additional media types compared to the SDP answer of the previous 18x response from the terminating UE.

 If the terminating UE requires the use of precondition mechanism, the AS shall not instruct the MRF to start applicable media for the CRS service before the terminating UE has indicated that preconditions are fulfilled.
 The point when the AS instruct the MRF to start applicable media for the CRS service is based on local policy.